A List Of the Worst Fast Fashion Brands to Avoid & Why (2024)

 Amazon’s business model also raises many ethical issues.
 Workers work in terrible, inhumane conditions; former employees revealed they were forced to pee in bottles and placed under surveillance.

 Because of the company’s next-day delivery service, workers also have to work at an incredibly stressful, unhealthy pace.
 We also do not know whether Amazon pays all its workers a living wage.
-Plus, some of its suppliers in China were accused of using forced labor
+Plus, some of its suppliers in China were accused of using forced labor!

 Final thoughts

 All these fast fashion brands are promoting disposable fashion.
 Their business model is inherently unsustainable and unethical.
-They’re producing too many poor-quality clothes at too low prices, encouraging consumers to buy and dispose of more clothes than ever before.
+They’re producing too many poor-quality clothes at too low of prices, encouraging consumers to buy and dispose of more clothes than ever before.
 Doing so, these brands are having a huge environmental impact and putting the lives of garment workers at risk.

-Fortunately, we do not have to support these practices.
+Fortunately we do not have to support these practices.
 Instead, we should avoid shopping at fast fashion brands and start purchasing from sustainable and ethical brands, shopping secondhand, and loving the clothes we already have.

 If you want to learn more about sustainable fashion, this in-depth guide will help you understand everything you need to know to get started!